9 Neural Networks

 Figure 9.8 shows a typical CNN such as might be used for image classification (cat or dog).

 Every CNN begins with an input layer that takes in the image as a multi-dimensional array of pixel values.
-For a color image, this typically includes three channels—red, green, and blue—resulting in a 3D input tensor (height × width × channels).
-The numerical values represent the intensity of each pixel.

-- Convolutional Layers: Feature Detectors
+9.9.2 Convolutional Layers for Feature Detectors

-Each convolutional kernel (filter) performs an element-wise multiplication between the filter’s weights and a small patch of the input (e.g., a 3×3 section of pixels).
+- Each kernel performs an element-wise multiplication between the filter’s weights and a small region of the input image (for example, a \(3 \times 3\) patch of pixels).

 Key properties: